 - Menopause consultation.
 During a menopause consultation, you talk with a women's health specialist about your menopausal hormonal symptoms.
 This type of consultation may be right for you if your symptoms are related to natural or surgical menopause, primary ovarian failure, premenstrual syndrome or premenstrual dysphoric disorder, menstrual migraines, or induced menopause resulting from chemotherapy or radiation during cancer treatment.

-Sexual health consultation.
+- Sexual health consultation.
 During a sexual health consultation, you talk with a women's health specialist with expertise in evaluating and treating low libido and issues around sexual arousal and response.
 The initial evaluation includes a medical assessment of sexual health concerns.
 Many conditions can affect sexual response.
 For example, dyspareunia (or pain with penetrative sexual activity) may be related to vulvodynia, vaginismus, pelvic floor dysfunction and vaginal atrophy.
 And a cancer diagnosis and treatment may result in sexual health issues.

-- Meetings with a nurse educator.
+- Meeting with a nurse educator.
 Nurse educators offer you opportunities to learn more about topics important to you and your well-being.
 Educational offerings include bone health, vaginal health, hot flash triggers, hormone therapy and pelvic floor exercises.
 You may also ask to meet with a nurse educator before undergoing sexual therapy, a stress management consult or pelvic floor therapy, so that you understand what to expect.

 Conditions treated by menopause and women's sexual health specialists include arousal and orgasm concerns, early menopause, female sexual dysfunction, hot flashes, low sex drive in women, menopausal and sexual health issues related to a cancer diagnosis, painful intercourse (dyspareunia), pelvic floor dysfunction, persistent genital arousal disorder, primary ovarian failure, surgical menopause, vaginal atrophy, vaginismus, and vulvodynia.